 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 A good quality makeup brush will make your face look smooth and well-contoured.
 This is a must for any avid makeup wearer or makeup artist.
-Scratchy, low-quality makeup brushes not only work poorly, but can also scratch your face and cause other skin irritation.
+Scratchy, low-quality makeup brushes not only work poorly, they can also scratch your face and cause other skin irritation.

 While on the hunt for your next set of brushes, keep an eye out for the variety of the set; a good makeup brush kit should contain, at minimum, a powder brush, concealer brush, foundation brush, blending brush, and an angled brush.
 If you have sensitive skin, also consider the bristle material, as natural hair bristles are typically better for your skin than synthetic ones.